A 30-day plan you wrote yourself.

 Open mic.
 Bring the awkward questions, the half-formed ideas, the things you would not ask in front of your team.

 Donovan runs Enderon from Auckland, building AI-integrated systems for New Zealand businesses.
-Shopify stores that sell more because the product pages think for themselves.
-WordPress sites with custom plugins that quietly do the boring jobs.
-Internal tooling that runs on Claude Code from morning to dark.
+Shopify stores where the product pages write their own copy.
+WordPress sites with custom plugins that handle the boring admin nobody wants to do.
+Internal tools running on Claude Code all day.

 This is the workshop he wishes existed two years ago, before he worked it out the slow way.
-Plain-spoken, opinionated, no slide about how the future is exciting.
+Plain-spoken, opinionated, with demos run on real NZ businesses rather than hypothetical ones.

 On Zoom, fully interactive, with open mic Q&A so questions actually get answered.